Inside the chaos on Capitol Hill as hundreds of pro-Palestinian Jews arrested: 'A moral catastrophe'

-WASHINGTON, D.C. – Protesters from across the country descended on Capitol Hill Wednesday to call for a ceasefire between Israel and Hamas, with hundreds ending up in handcuffs.
+WASHINGTON – Protesters from across the country descended on Capitol Hill Wednesday to call for a cease-fire between Israel and Hamas, with hundreds ending up in handcuffs.

 "We were raised saying 'Never again.'
 Never again is right now.
 It's this very moment," Liv, a member of the activist group Jewish Voice for Peace, told Fox News as demonstrators sang and clapped in the background.